rochars/wavefile/README.md

 ## NOTICE (2020-09-02)
 My part in the development of this software has unfortunately ended.
 There are many **wavefile forks**; I welcome them all and wish them the best.

-If this software is / was useful to you and you would like to make a donation:

-BTC: bc1qwf9ncpnjwklnrqw3vjsjeeurk5hvshfnaffvwg
-XMR: 837GxvoURUzTnNUEFyzs1SW33yBnZxGZ1Hwk7qioYfpkGyVS4W51mRNTo9rDn4myNpdH425a5VQyWj4bKHvcuTqcBEe5Aq9
-LTC: ltc1q8wvyxv4xwwmcu5k9a9ma7q5tjhajhe9dagg2ta

 Thank you all very much.
 Working on **wavefile** was a lot of fun for me.
 I am happy to see that it was useful for so many people.

 ## MOVING AWAY FROM GITHUB (2020-03-08)